Using Tech to Break Down Barriers

 Speech Generating Devices

-High-tech speech-generating devices (SGDs) use electronic systems to translate a child’s choice of images and symbols, which represent words and ideas, into electronically spoken communication that others can easily understand.
-A typical SGD allows a child to select an image on a tablet or computer touch screen, and then the tablet or computer produces the corresponding spoken words, via either recorded audio or synthetically generated speech.
+High-tech speech-generating devices (SGDs) use electronic systems to translate a child’s choice of images and symbols, representing words and ideas, into electronically spoken communication that others can easily understand.
+A typical SGD allows a child to select an image on a tablet or computer touch screen.
+Then the tablet or computer produces the corresponding spoken words via either recorded audio or synthetically generated speech.

 SGDs have been shown to increase the communication abilities of even nonverbal children with ASD.
 The video below illustrates how the devices can make a significant difference in the lives of kids and their parents.